VotreCafetier/GET-A-GAME/README.md

 TODO
 - If , then delete or add multiple
 - Add a clean function which delete all chat record of bot
+- Add to raspberry pi and run it everyday

 [